beetaone/module-mqtt-egress/README.md

 ## Output

-Output to this module is identical JSON body as input that is sent to a chosen endpoint.
+Output of this module is identical JSON body as input that is sent to a chosen endpoint.

 Example: